Libensemble/libensemble/docs/platforms/platforms_index.rst

-*Alternatively to much of the above*, if libEnsemble is running on some resource with internet access (laptops, login nodes, other servers, etc.), workers can be instructed to launch generator or simulator user function instances to separate resources from themselves via `Globus Compute`_, a distributed, high-performance function-as-a-service platform:
+*Alternatively to much of the above*, if libEnsemble is running on some resource with internet access (laptops, login nodes, other servers, etc.), workers can be instructed to launch generator or simulator user function instances to separate resources from themselves via `Globus Compute`_ (formerly funcX), a distributed, high-performance function-as-a-service platform:

     .. image:: ../images/funcxmodel.png
         :alt: running_with_globus_compute